shuftipro/Android-SDK/verification-without-ocr/README.md

 	Minimum: **6 characters**
 	Maximum: **128 characters**

-	This field represents email of the end-user.
-If it is missing in a request, than Shuftpro will ask the user for its email in an on-site request.
+	This field represents the email id of the end-user.
+In case it is missing in a request, the Shufti Pro API will ask the user for its email id.

 * ## callbackUrl